 Mr Modi acknowledged space “seems distant” but said it was becoming “an integral part of our daily life”.

-Scientists from the Indian Space Research Organisation (ISRO) work in the Indian Regional Navigational Satellite System (IRNSS) control room at the Indian Deep Space Network The Indian Government is aiming to capture a large slice of the global satellite launch industry, estimated to be worth around £32 billion over the next decade.
+The Indian Government is aiming to capture a large slice of the global satellite launch industry, estimated to be worth around £32 billion over the next decade.

 The country launched its space programme five decades ago and developed its own rocket technology after Western powers levied sanctions for a 1974 nuclear weapons test.